influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/http_response.md

   # response_string_match = "ok"
   # response_string_match = "\".*_status\".?:.?\"up\""

+  ## Expected response status code.
+  ## The status code of the response is compared to this value.
+If they match, the field
+  ## "response_status_code_match" will be 1, otherwise it will be 0.
+If the
+  ## expected status code is 0, the check is disabled and the field won't be added.
+  # response_status_code = 0

   ## Optional TLS Config
   # tls_ca = "/etc/telegraf/ca.pem"
   # tls_cert = "/etc/telegraf/cert.pem"